-9.1 The Equality Policy is monitored throughout college by:

-- Governors through an annual report in the autumn term to the Finance and Resources Committee. - SLT at SLT Meetings. - SLT through frequent monitoring of the College Quality and Development Plan. - SLT through on going, annual Quality Assurance processes. - The Equality Co-ordinator monitoring the Equality Improvement Plan. - Heads of Departments via the self-assessment process.
+- 9.1 The Equality Policy is monitored throughout college by: - Governors through an annual report in the autumn term to the Finance and Resources Committee. - SLT at SLT Meetings. - SLT through frequent monitoring of the College Quality Improvement Plan. - · SLT through on going, annual Quality Assurance processes. - The RSL (Equality & Diversity) monitoring the Equality Improvement Plan.

-• Students through questionnaires and Student Voice activities.

-9.2 In addition to the monitoring outlined above and in previous sections, the Policy itself will be reviewed annually by the Equality Co-ordinator, the Personnel Officer, the Vice Principal (Progession) and SLT

-- Students may be consulted on elements of the policy as part of the review. - Amendments and changes will be agreed firstly by SLT and then referred to the Local Governing Body.
+- Heads of Departments via the self-assessment process. - Students through questionnaires and Student Voice activities. - 9.2 In addition to the monitoring outlined above and in previous sections, the Policy itself will be reviewed annually by the RSL (Equality & Diversity), the HR Officer, and SLT - · Students may be consulted on elements of the policy as part of the review. - Amendments and changes will be agreed firstly by SLT and then referred to the Local Governing Body.